Deploying Performance Differentiation to the Shop Floor – Potentials and Pitfalls

 Bonus allocation can be readily differentiated by individual, and or team performance, and represents a more easily understood mechanism to align with individual performance.

-Pay increases can be limited to those who fully meet expectations and can be withheld for poor performers.
+Pay increases can be limited to those who fully meet expectations and can be withheld for poor performers or those on a Performance Improvement Plan (PIP).

-There is little difficulty in managing those on probation, or introducing Performance Improvement Plan (PIP’s) for those who are clearly in an underperforming category.
+There is little difficulty in managing those on probation, or introducing a PIP for those who are clearly in an underperforming category.

-Recognition for excellent individual performance can be tricky on the shop floor and must be carefully thought out.
+Recognition for excellent individual performance can be tricky on the shop floor and must be carefully thought through.

 The initial performance decision must be fair and robust.
 It should be open to review by a more senior manager with a final appeal to either the site manager or preferably to an external independent expert.
 This process will add a considerable level of procedural fairness and oversight to decisions by front line managers.

 Whatever decisions are taken on the system that is deployed a key requirement is to ensure that the front line mangers are highly competent to make decisions on performance differentiation.
-Their ratings will form the basis of remuneration decisions and the perceived fairness of how this is applied is critical.
+Their ratings will form the basis of remuneration decisions and the perceived fairness of how this is applied over time is critical to its integrity.

 A Way Forward - Review Spans of Contact & Invest in Front Line Manager Capabilities